What to Know About Skydiving Swooping

 Blog

-Curtis Posted by: Curtis White 11 months ago
+Posted by: Curtis White 1 year ago

 It’s probably safe to assume that we all pretty much understand the basics of skydiving – you jump from an aircraft, you freefall, and you fly under a parachute canopy back down to the ground.
 While traditional skydiving involves these three main steps, there is an advanced canopy piloting technique known as “swooping” that takes this adrenaline-fueled sport to a whole new level.